Spiral galaxies: characteristics and mysteries

 • Stars: Contain hundreds of billions of stars.

-• Size: Large diameter can reach 25,000 parsecs.
+• Size: Large diameter of up to 25,000 parsecs.

 • Type of galaxy: Includes variants like barred spiral and regular spiral.